-If you’re an individual with a life insurance policy you no longer need, you may have heard of the option to sell it in exchange for a cash payment, in what’s known as a life settlement.
-In a life settlement transaction, you, the policy owner, will receive a lump sum payment, which is less than the death benefit (also referred to as the face value of policy), but more than the cash surrender value of policy.
+In a life settlement transaction, you (the policy owner) receive a lump sum payment, which is less than the death benefit (also referred to as the face value of policy), but more than the policy’s cash surrender value.
 In exchange, a third party investor assumes your premium payments in exchange for receiving your death benefit.

 Who Are Senior Life Settlements Good For?

-There are a number of reasons to get a life insurance settlement, and a number of reasons to keep your existing life insurance policy – and it’s important to understand what’s right for you.
-While we always recommending consulting your financial advisor before making any large decisions, we’ve outlined some preliminary guidelines to determine if a life settlement is right for you.
+While we always recommend consulting with your financial advisor before making any large decisions, we’ve outlined some preliminary guidelines to determine if a life settlement is right for you.

-Whatever your reasons are for wanting to sell your life insurance, it’s again important to note that a life settlement will almost always be higher than the cash surrender value offered by the life insurance company.
-Therefore if you’ve evaluated you no longer need your policy, it’s always better to take a life settlement over simply discontinuing premiums or surrendering your policy.
+Whatever your reasons are for wanting to sell your life insurance, it’s important to note that a life settlement will almost always be higher than the cash surrender value offered by the life insurance company.
+Therefore, if you’ve determined you no longer need your policy, it’s always better to take a life settlement over simply discontinuing premiums or surrendering your policy.

 Should I Get A Senior Life Settlement or Viatical Settlement?

-Again, viatical settlements are life settlements for individuals who have a terminal illness, which is typically designated as one where the insured has a life expectancy of 24 months or less.
-This is commonly cancer, or a form of heart disease.
+Again, viatical settlements are life settlements for individuals who have a terminal illness.
+Terminal illnesses are typically designated as those in which the insured has a life expectancy of 24 months or less.
+Common terminal illnesses include cancer or some form of heart disease.

 How Do I Make Sure I’m Getting The Best Deal On My Senior Life Settlement?

 Good question.
-It’s very important to evaluate who you’re selling your life insurance to and for how much, in order to maximize your life settlement.
+It’s essential to evaluate who you’re selling your life insurance to and for how much, in order to maximize your life settlement.

-It’s also important to know your resources when selling your life insurance policy.
-There are a number of established resources designed to protect you, including the National Association of Insurance Commissioners (NAIC) and the Life Insurance Settlement Association (LISA).
-These are unbiased organizations with resources designed to help you in most insurance or settlement needs.
+Know that you have resources available to protect your interests when selling your life insurance policy.
+There are a number of established resources designed to protect you, including unbiased organizations like the National Association of Insurance Commissioners (NAIC) and the Life Insurance Settlement Association (LISA).